Justbigmack/challenge/README.md

 I decided to use Next.js, because I am more used to it.
 CRA would have sufficed, but Next.js gives quite a bit out of the box and it is always nice to have a possibility of simply rendering pages statically, if possible.
 In my case, there are literally no API calls, so that is an overkill.

-My first steps were to set up a dev env with things like eslint, prettier, etc to organize the dev experience (but it actually was a mistake and I could have saved time on it).
+My first steps were to set up a dev env with things like eslint, prettier, netlify, etc to organize the dev experience (but it actually was a mistake and I could have saved time on it).
 Then I started building out the layout and pages.
 The task it was still pretty vague, so I thought that I will figure it out on the go.

 I built the basics like header and tried to render the calendar, but quickly ran into the bug with the calendar library, because Next.js does not allow importing css files anywhere but the top level and in this library they were doing that.
 So I had to spend quite some time to fix that and the fix was to transpile their modules manually in `next.config.js`.
 I quickly rendered the calendar with some dummy data and decided to shift to building out the actual api or creating, deleting, etc attendees / events.
 For that I chose the state management library called [zustand](https://github.com/pmndrs/zustand).
 I find it quite easy and convenient to use.
 Their API is clear and consise compared to something like redux, where you need a lot of boilerplate to make things work.